chriswendt/ietf/draft-ietf-stir-passport.md

 PASSporT represents the bare minimum set of claims needed to assert the originating identity, however there will certainly be new and extended applications and usage of PASSPorT that will need to extending claims to represent other information specific to the origination identities beyond the identity itself.

-There is two mechanisms defined to extend PASSporT
+There are two mechanisms defined to extend PASSporT.
+The first includes an extension of the base passport claims to include additional claims.
+An alternative method of extending PASSporT is for applications of PASSporT unrelated to the base set of claims, that will define it's own set of claims.
+Both are described below.

 **4.1 "ppt" (PASSporT) header parameter**